-A new study seems to indicate as much.
-Postmenopausal women in their 40′s and 50′s with deep wrinkles on their face and/or neck had significantly lower bone density than women who did not.
+Research has demonstrated that menopausal women in their late 40s and 50s with deep wrinkles on their face or neck had significantly lower bone density when tested than those who did not.

-Women who had undergone any cosmetic skin procedures or were taking hormone replacement therapy drugs were excluded from the study.
+Women who had undergone dangerous botox injections or any cosmetic skin procedures were excluded from the study.

-Skin firmness of the 114 study participants was measured with a device called a durometer.
-Bone density was also analyzed using xrays.
+Researchers measured skin firmness in the 114 study participants with a device called a durometer.
+Bone density was also analyzed using x-rays.

 If a woman is concerned about wrinkles and bone health, what is she to do?

 Using pharma drugs to treat the problem is not wise!